ns96/AutoReel/README.md

 ## Description

-This program makes use of the excellent nrserial.jar library for accessing Bluetooth based remotes controls connected to the Reel to Reel Tape decks.
-Its been tested on Windows 10/11 but should work on any computer with support for Java
+This program makes use of the excellent nrjavaserial.jar library for accessing Bluetooth based remotes controls connected to the Reel to Reel Tape decks.
+Its been tested on Windows 10/11, but should work on any computer with support for Java * and above.

 ## Getting Started